Liberia sends first post-war peacekeepers to Mali

 The peacekeeping deployment is only the second in Liberia’s history, after it sent peacekeepers to Democratic Republic of Congo in the 1960s.

-The Mali mission is the first since it rebuilt its army from scratch after the civil war, which was characterized by the use of child soldiers by rival warlords and rampant human rights abuses.
+The Mali mission is the first since it rebuilt its army from scratch after the civil war, whuich was characterised by the use of child soldiers by rival warlords and rampant human rights abuses.

 Peacekeepers from the West African regional bloc ECOWAS played an important role in returning war-torn Liberia to stability.